fluxninja/aperture/docs/content/concepts/flow-lifecycle.md

   feature rollouts.
 - [**Rate-Limiters**](./rate-limiter.md) proactively guard against abuse by regulating excessive requests in accordance with per-label limits.
+- **Caches** reduce the cost of operations and alleviate the load on constrained services by preventing duplicate requests to pay-per-use services.
 - [**Schedulers**](./scheduler/scheduler.md) offer on-demand queuing based on a token bucket algorithm, and prioritize requests using weighted fair queuing.
   Multiple matching schedulers can evaluate concurrently, with each having the